Home / packaging / how to make custom packaging

 Dieline for the Packaging

-Creating a dieline before designing the packaging is essential, as it provides a precise template that ensures accurate placement of design elements, prevents misalignment, accommodates necessary folds and cuts, and helps visualize the final packaging’s appearance and functionality, leading to a seamless and professional design.
+Creating a dieline before designing the packaging can help provide a precise template that delivers accurate placement of design elements, prevents misalignment, accommodates necessary folds and cuts, and helps visualize the final packaging’s appearance and functionality, leading to a seamless and professional design.
 The dieline then serves as the foundation for a visually appealing and functional packaging design.

 7. Create the Design of the Packaging